The Glory Years or Glory Days or something else

 After its discovery by a group of hunters in 1959, the Forest Service installed a locked gate at its entrance, allowing only expert climbers to enter.
 A good thing, because almost immediately, Papoose requires ropes and special equipment to survive a drop-off of 50 feet.
 As one expert climber told Sauni, "It's a very challenging environment.
 Not many people are capable of going into this cave and coming out in one piece."

-The expert cavers carry three lights, to guarantee plenty of redundancy.
+Expert cavers carry three lights, to guarantee plenty of redundancy.
 They also notify other cavers before entering Papoose.

 But in Papoose, the silent killer is hypothermia, with an average temperature of 36 degrees and 98 percent humidity.
 "It’s virtually impossible not to get wet, something I discovered with my first rappel into the cave,” said Sauni.